 “Let me into the house,” she urged.
 “I could make it like it used to be.”

 He blew out a sighing gust.
 “You’re speaking in clichés now.”

 “And I’ll stay with you here forever this time.
 You know I will.
 I’ll have to.”
 She stepped to him, put her arms around his bicep.
 “I’m with you now.”

-“Not yet,” he answered sharply.
+“Not yet,” he answered in a sharp whisper.
 “You haven’t crossed my threshold yet.”

-She withdrew a pace and then returned to the bench swing, sat silent.
+She withdrew a pace and stood for a moment, and then returned to the bench swing, sitting silently.
 He didn’t know where to direct the conversation next.

 “No – I was only running away.”

 “Maybe you should keep going.
 Maybe it would be better for the both of us.”